-Florida-based Publix — one of the largest supermarket corporations in the country, whose purchasing power could strengthen the historic changes underway in Florida’s fields — has instead unconscionably refused to join the Fair Food Program for more than five years.
+Publix — one of the largest supermarket corporations in the country, whose purchasing power could strengthen the historic changes in Florida’s fields — has unconscionably refused to join the Fair Food Program for over six years.

 PUBLIX: END THE POVERTY